Reviews

 Pro: Access to Fee-free ATMs

-With over 40,000 ATMs in Douugh’s partner network, you can withdraw cash from anywhere.
-By using its network, you can avoid paying fees.
+With over 40,000 ATMs in Douugh’s partner network, cash withdrawals are available nationwide.
+Network usage eliminates fees.

 Pro: FDIC Insurance

-Your Douugh bank account is insured for up to $250,000.
-This protection is provided due to its partner bank, Choice Financial Group.
+Your Douugh bank account carries insurance up to $250,000, provided through partner bank Choice Financial Group.

 Pro: Access to a Virtual card